thiagoblima/weather-app/README.md

 ### Building process

-It's an example object you should have in order to make the sensitive information hidden over the `.gitkeep` repository, *environments*.
+It's an example object you should have in order to make the sensitive information hidden over the `.gitkeep` directory, *environments*.

 ```
  module.exports = {